 The Celebration and Blessing of a Marriage is first and foremost a service of Christian worship; music which would not be appropriate for a public worship service is not appropriate for a wedding.
 Decisions regarding music will be made by the parish music staff.

-It is the responsibility of the couple to obtain a wedding license from the city or town with whom they recorded their intentions at least a week before the ceremony.
+It is the responsibility of the couple to obtain a marriage license from the city or town where they plan to record their marriage at least a week before the ceremony.
 This license should be brought to the rehearsal, or sent to the Parish Office in advance.

 Fees are a necessary aspect of the ministry of St. Saviour Parish.
 They support outreach, worship, service, education and pastoral care, as well as personnel, maintenance and cleaning.
 Fees include the planning, rehearsal, and wedding services of the Rector, Organist, Altar Guild, Sexton, and Administrator.
 The standard fee includes the use of the church for the wedding rehearsal the day before the service, as well as the use of the Rectory Common and Parish Hall for dressing the day of the service.
 Longer times will need to be contracted a month in advance.
 The Parish Hall and Cloister Yard of the church are available for receptions at additional cost, subject to the parish Building Use policy and fee schedule.

 At the Rector’s discretion, published fees may be reduced or waived for members of the parish and for the immediate family of members.
 If you are able, please consider making an additional offering of thanks to the ministry of your own choosing.